Uillitina, UillitinaC, and UillitinaB

 You simply touch the buttons on the screen to play the notes.
 The spacing is exactly the same as the real instrument.

-To play, hold the iPhone or iPod Touch between your thumb and little fingers of both hands, exactly like a real English Concertina, and press the buttons with your index and middle fingers.
+To play, hold the iPhone between your thumb and little fingers of both hands, exactly like a real English Concertina, and press the buttons with your index and middle fingers.
 Scales alternate between the fingers of the right hand.
 Notes are higher in pitch as you move from the outside to the middle of the screen.

 Playing the air "Táimse im' Chodladh" on Uillitina (Key of D):

-Main Screen:
+Main Screen

-UillitinaC Main Screen
+Uillitina Main Screen

 Buttons Highlight While Playing:

-UillitinaC Playing
+Uillitina Playing

-Uillitina Learning Mode (touch the "?" icon):
+Uillitina Note Guide (touch the "?" icon)

 Uillitina Learning Mode

-How to play "The Kesh Jig": (for Englitina, but same fingerings apply for Uillitina)
+How to play "The Kesh Jig" (for Englitina, but same fingerings apply for Uillitina)

-Portable speaker setup using Velcro to attach the iPhone/iPod Touch:
+Portable speaker setup using Velcro to attach the iPhone/iPod Touch

 Portable Speaker Setup

-Tips and Techniques:
+Tips and Techniques

 I mostly play with the learning mode enabled so I can see the note names.